sirisian/ecmascript-types/README.md

 ```

 By default ```byteElementLength``` is the size of the type.
 Using a larger value than the size of the type acts as a stride adding padding between allocations in the buffer.
 Using a smaller length is unusual as it causes allocations to overlap.

+Placement ```new``` over a resizable buffer records the byte extent of the allocation.
+Shrinking the buffer below a live allocation's extent detaches those instances, and touching one afterward is a TypeError; growing never invalidates them.

 ### Value Type References